 And California’s Proposition 65 is more strict.
 Their heavy metal limits are 0.226 parts per million.

-Now, on the bright side, let’s look at the best materials for tea kettles!
+On the bright side, let’s now explore the best materials for tea kettles!

 Here’s why that phrase is important: